5004-SEA-Fa24-Geeng/hello-world-yiwenhu789/instructions/README.md

 ## Assumptions

-This homework assumes you have installed your favorite IDE (IntelliJ or VS Code) and installed the recommended plugins or extension as listed in the [5004 Resources](https://github.com/CS5004-khoury-lionelle/Resources) repository.
+This homework assumes you have installed your favorite IDE (IntelliJ or VS Code) and installed the recommended plugins or extension as listed in the [5004 Resources](https://northeastern.instructure.com/courses/211361/assignments/2588407) page.
 Additionally, you will need to make sure gradle and java are installed.
 You can confirm they are installed by going to the command line and typing `java -version` and `gradle -version`.
 If you get a version number, you are good to go.
 If you get an error, you will need to install them or check your environment variables.

 You should have also clicked on the link in the Canvas assignment shell to generate your github repo from the github classroom.
 As a reminder, you need a Github.com account!
 Don't use the Khoury Github Enterprise account, as it will not work with github classroom.